NEELMCW/MCW_CPPAMP_TORCH/gpunn/CONTRIBUTING.md

 * Please **do not** open issues regarding the code in a torch package outside the core.
-For example dont open issues about the REPL in the cunn issue tracker, use the trepl issue tracker for that.
+For example dont open issues about the REPL in the gpunn issue tracker, use the trepl issue tracker for that.

 <a name="bugs"></a>
 ## Bug reports